No-Country/s10-13-m-express-next/apiReadme.md

 - To start the server, run `npm run start:dev` in the /server directory, then navigate to `localhost:3001/api` in your browser.

-**Important:** run backend in `localhost` and frontend in `127.0.0.1`, this is necessary to prevent problems with the cookies and other things.
+**Suggestion:** run backend in `localhost` and frontend in `127.0.0.1`, this is necessary to prevent problems with the cookies and other things.

 ## Auth API